johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 >	They continued faithfully in the teaching of the apostles, in fellowship, in breaking bread and in prayer—Acts 2.42

-The experience of the followers of Jesus, described in the book of Acts, chapter 2, verse 42 provides us with a simple pattern that I believe can be applied to MPD groups: a pattern of
+The experience of the followers of Jesus, described in the book of Acts, chapter 2, verse 42 provides us with a simple pattern that I believe can be applied to MPD groups.
+A pattern of:

 1. [Teaching]
 -	[Fellowship]
 -	[Breaking bread] and
 -	[Prayer].

-The first two are incorporated within the MPD handbooks, by design.
-The second two aspects constitute important forms of empowerment for disciples and should be incorporated by facilitators as they experience the leading of the Holy Spirit.
+The first two are incorporated within MPD handbooks, by design.
+The second two aspects represent important forms of empowerment for disciples and should be incorporated by facilitators as they are lead by the Holy Spirit.

 #### Teaching ####

-As explained, [MPD Handbooks] are principally formulated to facilitate group learning and discussion, based upon a series of scripture readings and topical studies.
+As explained, [MPD Handbooks] are intentionally formulated to facilitate and stimulate group learning and discussion, based upon topical studies.

-In advance of gathering a discipleship group, facilitators responsible for presenting the topical study should go through it carefully: absorbing, familiarising and reflecting upon the teaching and its lessons.
+-	In advance of gathering a discipleship group, facilitators responsible for presenting the topical study should go through it carefully: absorbing, familiarising and reflecting upon the teaching and its lessons.

-As a facilitator: if there are areas of the study that are unfamiliar or unclear, it's important not to ignore them.
+-	As a facilitator: if there are areas of the study that are unfamiliar or unclear, it's important not to ignore them.
 Instead, be prepared to invite the group to discuss these areas.
-This will help to produce a lively discussion about that area of the study, encouraging others to bring forward their interpretation of the topic.
-Be humble; we are all always learning.
+This will help to produce a lively discussion about that area of the study, encouraging others to bring forward their interpretation of the topic. *Be humble; we are all always learning*.

 #### Fellowship ####